 Its one-time administration fee is indicated from the start, after which there is no interest, hidden fees, or penalties for late payments.

-Compared to typical interest rates on loans from banks, which can range from about 5% to 25%, Grab’s admin fee (up to 8%, according to drivers) is on the cheaper end, which makes the programme more accessible for those with cashflow difficulties.
+Compared to typical interest rates on loans from banks, which can range from about 5% to 25%, Grab’s admin fee (5% to 10%) is on the cheaper end, which makes the programme more accessible for those with cashflow difficulties.

 Ultimately, if drivers are able to choose other forms of employment while they settle their repayment, the programme doesn’t really cause any restrictions.